 A documented incident-management procedure, with client notification within the agreed timeframe.
 Detailed in a security review, with the DPA and sub-processor list provided with the contract.

 Most teams start on the European SaaS, shared and kept up to date.
-Organizations with strong requirements — public sector, healthcare, finance, sensitive mid-market — move to a dedicated instance, an isolated database, then the cloud of their choice or on-premise.
-The right level isn't imposed: it's framed with your CIO and your CISO.
+Organizations with strong requirements — public sector, healthcare, finance, sensitive mid-market — move to a dedicated instance: your own code, your isolated database and your domain, on the cloud of your choice or on-premise.
+That's what sets it apart from a mere account: it can be extended to your needs and audited like a system you own.
+The right level is framed with your CIO and your CISO.

 Execs, IT leaders, counsel: talk directly with a founder about your trust and compliance requirements.